zcy1024/sui-move-bootcamp/I5/README.md

 # [I5]: Kiosk Rules

+## What You Will Learn

+In this section, you will learn how to implement and enforce advanced Kiosk rules for NFT trading in Move.
+You will:

+- Set up transfer policies that enforce royalties, personal kiosk usage, and locking rules
+- Implement logic for personal kiosks and secure item placement
+- Handle purchases that respect royalty and locking requirements

+By the end, you will be able to design and test NFT marketplaces with robust rule enforcement and royalty mechanisms in Move.

 In this section we will work with the use of common Kiosk rules that are used to force royalties when trading Swords.